Request time off

 ... to view and manage different types of requests

-... and the user receives a confirmation of the successful request
+After submitting, the user receives a confirmation of the successful request

-then selects dates for their vacation / time off request
+The user starts with a calendar then selects dates for their vacation / time off request

 Afterwards, they select the type of request they'd like to make

-Similarly to the desktop experience, all types of vacation, leave, and time off appear here.
+Similarly to the desktop experience, all types of vacation, leave, and time off appear here

 After selecting the type of time off they'd like to submit, the associated required information appears below.
-Similarly to the desktop experience, the available time off is displayed at the bottom.
+Similarly to the desktop experience, the available time off is displayed at the bottom

 As the user enters information in the form, the remaining balance is calculated below.